Small Bedroom POP Design with Tiles and Ceiling Ideas

 If you're still unsure, use our Virtual Space Creator.
 Upload a photo or start with a template.
 Mix tiles and check how they look with different POP ceilings.
 You can even add furniture.
 Every tile comes with a Smart Code; scan it to see how it will look in your own room.

-Recommended Tile & POP Ceiling Combinations for Bedrooms
+Recommended Tile & POP Ceiling Combo Ideas for Small Bedrooms

 If your ceiling floats with hidden LED lights, use our Altagloss bedroom tiles.
 They’ll reflect soft light without overpowering it.
 If you have geometric grooves in your ceiling, stick to matte floor tiles like those from our Supra range.